 Estrogen can be taken as a pill or administered through a skin patch to treat hot flashes.
-Estrogen can be applied directly to the vagina as a cream, suppository, or ring to treat vaginal symptoms. or a vaginal ring.
+Estrogen can be applied directly to the vagina as a cream, suppository, or a ring to treat vaginal symptoms.
 Progesterone can be taken as a pill or a patch or as a vaginal suppository.
 Women who use estrogen should use the smallest dose that relieves hot flashes.

 Because of potential side effects and dangers of hormone therapy, many women choose not to use estrogen in any form.
-Until recently, estrogen had been thought to reduce the incidence of heart attack and stroke in postmenopausal women, but recent clinical trials, known as the Women's Health Initiative, have thrown doubt on that theory.
-This research shows that women actually may be more at risk of heart attack and stroke while using hormone therapy.
+Estrogen had been thought to reduce the incidence of heart attack and stroke in postmenopausal women, but clinical trials, known as the Women's Health Initiative, have thrown doubt on that theory.
+This research shows that women who use hormone therapy after menopause may be more at risk of heart attack and stroke and breast cancer than women who do not.
 Based on this study, the use of estrogen and progesterone is no longer recommended for the prevention of heart disease.

-Alternative medications to help decrease the intensity of hot flashes include clonidine (Catapres), lofexidine (Britlofex), methyldopa (Aldomet), Gabapentin (Neurontin), or antidepressants such as venlafaxine (Effexor), paroxetine (Paxil), fluoxetine (Prozac) and sertraline (Zoloft).
+Alternative medications to help decrease the intensity of hot flashes include clonidine (Catapres), gabapentin (Neurontin), or antidepressants such as venlafaxine (Effexor), paroxetine (Paxil), fluoxetine (Prozac) and sertraline (Zoloft).
 For women who have undergone surgical menopause and have unusually severe hot flashes, some studies have shown that a combination of estrogen and androgen may be effective.

 Several nonprescription herbal remedies have been proposed as natural ways to prevent or treat hot flashes.
 Many of these treatments have not been studied in large clinical trials.
 Although black cohosh has been previously promoted as a treatment for hot flashes, a study reported in the December 2006 Annals of Internal Medicine found that the root was no better than a placebo.